tdunkley/NBA-Player-Clusters/README.md

 * You have a Windows or Mac machine.

-## Installing Prediciting the Next Cannibus Market in the U.S.
+## Installing Clustering of NBA Players

-To install Prediciting the Next Cannibus Market in the U.S., follow these steps:
+To install Clustering of NBA Players, follow these steps:

 Linux and macOS: